meuleman/epilogos/README.md

 </h1>

 Pairwise Epilogos, like single-group Epilogos, is an approach for analyzing, visualizing, and navigating multi-biosample functional genomic annotations.
-However, its role is to provide a structure by which to compare these genomic annotations accross different groups.
+However, its role is to provide a structure by which to compare these genomic annotations across different groups.

 The software provided in this repository implements the methods underlying Pairwise Epilogos using only python.
 We provide a proof-of-principle dataset based on chromatin state calls from the EpiMap dataset.